Assistance programs Clay County Missouri.

 - Career and Employment Development - The USCAA organization will also help people find a job and develop their skills.
 The Job Readiness Program is a 2-day, 6 hour-a-day program that was developed to help people find a job.
 Get assistance with tasks including resume writing, interview skills, access to a computer.
 The service also includes such things as job search techniques and resume and cover letter writing.
-Take advantage of this program to help find a job in the weak economy.
+Take advantage of this program to help find a job.

 - Rent Assistance - Funds may be available for people and families facing an eviction from thier current home or apartment.
 Funding is limited, so contact the agency for the latest information.

 - Energy Bills - The agency also administers the federal government funded LIHEAP program.
 The low income program provides cash grants and weatherization services to low income and other qualified applicants.
 People can receive hundreds of dollars per year to use towards paying heating and energy bills.
 Or they can use the weatherization program to help them conserve energy, and therefore reduce their utility and heating bills.

 - Prescription Medication Assistance - Qualified individuals, including low-income people, are provided free access to low-cost and no-cost prescription medication and drugs.
 This is done as the United Services Community Action Agency will connecting applicants directly to the pharmaceutical companies’ drug assistance programs.
 Click here for additional prescription drug programs.